paultopia/plottyprint/readme.rst

 -  labels is, like in boxplot, a list of labels for your events.

 -  notch is whether to put a notch in the boxes marking out a confidence interval around the median.
-Uses the matplotlib default, which isn’t terribly clearly specified in `the documentation <https://matplotlib.org/api/_as_gen/matplotlib.pyplot.boxplot.html>`__, but I assume (from the bootstrap parameter in there) is 95%.
+Uses the Matplotlib default, which isn’t terribly clearly specified in `the documentation <https://matplotlib.org/api/_as_gen/matplotlib.pyplot.boxplot.html>`__, but I assume (from the bootstrap parameter in there) is 95%.

 Otherwise, the parameters are the same as above.
 However, you should note that numticks doesn’t control the number of entries on the x axis (time).
-Messing with that is actually a terribly messy procedure, but the defaults seem to be working.
+Messing with that is actually a terribly gnarly procedure, but the defaults seem to be working.

 Possible Glitches